sudomesh/sudowrt-firmware/README.md

 # Stuff to check after building a new version of this firmware

+After building a new version of the firmware, you should first make sure you can flash the target device(s).
+Then check the following:

 * do nodes get a mesh ip
 * do nodes tunnel to an exitnode
 * do nodes babel with other nodes (both physically via ad-hoc interface and virtually via tunnel)